alex-lt-kong/the-nitty-gritty/c-cpp/cpp/02_constructor/README.md

 another object of the same class.
 In simple terms, a copy constructor is used to create of "copy" of an existing object.

-* Before talking about how copy constructor is defined and used, we need to delve in a bit deeper on the design of C++.
+* Before talking about how a copy constructor is defined and used, we need to delve a bit deeper into the design of C++.

 * One key mindset difference between C and C++ is that in C people mostly use pointers to refer to an "object", which has to be `malloc()`ed and `free()`ed manually.
 While in C++ objects behave like "common variables" such as integer, float, etc. For example:
-    * Objects are passed by value by default, you pass an object to a function then modify the object, the object being passed won't be changed.
+    * Objects are passed by value by default, you pass an object to a function then modify the object, and the object being passed won't be changed.
     * Assigning an object to another object will create a new object, instead of creating a pointer pointing to the same memory location.